Did you know that suicide rates in men are three times higher than for women, and are a leading cause of death in young men globally?

-- Provide some information about mental health issues, such as from our book, The Changing Man, Mental Health First Aid Australia, Mensline Australia, Beyond Blue, Man Alive or Men's Health NZ.
+- Provide some information about mental health issues, such as from our book, The Changing Man, Mental Health First Aid Australia, Mensline Australia, Beyond Blue, or Man Alive.

 - Know where men can access support (such as your GP or the places mentioned above) and who to contact in an emergency (such as your GP, Mental Health Triage 131465, police or ambulance).